thehackerwithin/berkeley/docs/index.md

 ## What:

-This is a weekly peer learning group for sharing skills and best practices for scientific computation and data science.
-In these friendly sessions, peers at all levels of experience share topics useful in our scientific software development workflows.
+This is a weekly peer learning group for sharing skills and best practices for research computing and data science.
+In these friendly sessions, peers at all levels of experience share topics useful in our data analysis and software development workflows.

-This meeting would be a great venue for introducing new libraries, showing off useful features of a scientific library or programming language you're using, or bringing up a computational problem you're having.
+This meeting would be a great venue for introducing new libraries, showing off useful features of a data processing/analysis/visualization library or programming language you're using, or bringing up a computational problem you're having.